grittybobby/100-days-of-code/log.md

 DAY 4
 Monday, May 5 2017
 Allergic reaction today.
 But I got my hour in after work.
 I had to miss family dinner though :( Learn about using <span>, <div>, and <i> tags. <i> is used to for the Font Awesome icons.
 Used them on the Cat Photo App. ie <i class="fa fa-thumbs-up"></i>

+DAY 5
+Tuesday, May 6 2017
+Spent almost an hour on one task.
+I don't know what the deal was.
+I think it is part my bad and something was wrong with the fCC page itself.
+Like it wasn't recognizing my code as being proper.
+I don't know.
+Fixed my radio buttons and checkboxes on the Cat App using Font Awesome <i> and Bootstrap <class="btn btn-block btn-primary">